Ghosts 'n' Stuff

-"Ghosts 'n' Stuff" is an electro house song by Canadian electronic music producer Deadmau5 featuring vocals by Australian producer Rob Swire.
+"Ghosts 'n' Stuff" is an electro house song by Canadian electronic music producer Deadmau5 featuring vocals by Australian producer and Pendulum frontman Rob Swire.
 Its instrumental was released as a single on October 27, 2008, and re-released with vocals on September 27, 2009.
 The latter was featured on Deadmau5's fourth studio album For Lack of a Better Name.

 Background

-The original version of "Ghosts 'n' Stuff" was made in 2004, and Joel Zimmerman has stated that it "ended up going through at least 10 revisions".
+The original version of "Ghosts 'n' Stuff" was made in 2004; Joel Zimmerman (Deadmau5) has stated that it "ended up going through at least 10 revisions".
 Zimmerman and Rob Swire had been coincidentally meeting each other backstage at various festivals and agreed to collaborate.
 The vocal melodies performed by Swire were inspired by Chris Isaak's song "Wicked Game".
 The song was made originally specifically for Pete Tong's BBC Radio 1 Essential Selection show on October 10, 2008.
-Deadmau5 was a guest on the show along with Steve Angello (the two, with Tong, were playing a live set in Manchester, England on that night).
+Deadmau5 was a guest on the show along with Steve Angello.
+The two, with Tong, were playing a live set in Manchester, England on that night.
 Deadmau5 debuted the song to a live audience at the HARD Haunted Mansion 2008 in Los Angeles, California.

 The "hard intro" version of one B-side of the single, "Moar Ghosts 'n' Stuff" (which appears on the mixed version of For Lack of a Better Name) features a new intro containing a vocal sample from the 1957 film The Brain from Planet Arous and a quote of the funeral march by Chopin.
 This version of the track also contains a new lead melody which Deadmau5 has said was inspired by the main melody of Stevie Wonder's Superstition.
 The unmixed version released on October 20, 2009 replaces this version with the original mix, which excludes the vocal sample and the funeral march intro.